KeyboardKit/KeyboardKit/README.md

 KeyboardKit helps you build custom keyboard extensions with Swift and SwiftUI.
 It extends the native keyboard APIs and provides you with a lot more functionality than is otherwise available.

-The end result can look something like this...or entirely different:
+The result can look like this or completely different:

 <p align="center">
     <img src ="Resources/Demo.gif" width="300" />
 </p>

+KeyboardKit supports using entirely custom views, but provides you with a large set of tools and views that make it easy to replicate the native iOS keyboards.

 If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
 You can also have a look at the demo apps for inspiration.